 The growing demand for healthcare means there is continued downward pressure on drug pricing and, in the current difficult economic environment, payers expect us to be able to define the value our medicines create.
 We are acutely aware of the challenges facing those who pay for healthcare and are committed to delivering value which will allow us to bring our valuable medicines to the patients that need them.
 We therefore work with payers and healthcare providers to understand their priorities and requirements, and generate evidence regarding how our products offer value and support cost-effective healthcare delivery.

 Intellectual property protection

-The path to a new medicine is a long, complex, expensive and risky process.
-It can take more than 10 years and typically we invest over $1 billion before the first dollar of sales is realized.
-For this to be a viable investment new medicines must be safeguarded from being copied with a reasonable amount of certainty for a reasonable period of time.
+The discovery and development of a new medicine can take 10 years or more, and involves a significant investment of resources.
+For this to be a viable investment, the results - new medicines - must be safeguarded from being copied with a reasonable amount of certainty for a reasonable period of time.